FionaKateM/CS5812/Updated Movies excel datasheet (Ikleel)/ReadMe.txt

 Important Notes:
 - I have left the NA.
 I don't know if this should be imputed or outright deleted, so this needs to be discussed.
 - I haven't converted the currencies
+- Initially, I tried to assign units ($) to variables 'Budget' and 'Gross_earnings', but you get an RStudio error when you assign a unit/brackets to a variable, so I am fixing this